gatyu23/Junior-Data-Architect-Assignment/README.md

 ## 📊 Dashboard Preview

-Below are key insights generated from the enriched vehicle dataset (~4.5M records).
+Below are key insights generated from the enriched vehicle dataset (~4.5M records). sourced from the Israeli Ministry of Transport open dataset available on data.gov.il

 | Market Share | Fleet Age |
 |--------------|-----------|